charaf12-u/calculator_app/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-Developed with ❤️ by [Your Name/Handle]
+Developed with ❤️ by charaf